What’s the Good News?

 -

-But unlike every other religion, our savior didn't stay dead.
-Jesus, God in the flesh, after three days dead in a borrowed tomb, arose.
-Death no longer had the final say, sin and suffering was put in its proper place, and humanity was once again given access to right standing with its Creator.
-Jesus Christ's life, death, and resurrection has brought salvation to all who believe.
-If you confess with your mouth that Jesus is Lord, and believe in your heart that God raised Him from the dead, you will be saved!
+But unlike every other religion or philosophy, our Savior did not remain in the grave.
+Jesus—God in the flesh—after three days in a borrowed tomb, rose from the dead.
+Death no longer had the final word.
+Sin and suffering were put in their rightful place, and humanity was once again given access to right standing with its Creator.
+Through His life, death, and resurrection, Jesus Christ brought salvation to all who believe.
+“If you confess with your mouth that Jesus is Lord, and believe in your heart that God raised Him from the dead, you will be saved.”

 Romans 6:9-10, John 11:25-26, 2 Corinthians 3:18, Isaiah 65:17-19, Revelation 21:1-4, Philippians 3:20-21,